McGill Main Chutes: My Go-To Avalanche Path Skiing

 View from the top of one Gunbarrel.
 Epic terrain!
 Photo: The Uptrack

-We dug a test profile to assess the snowpack instabilities.
-A thick later of faceted crystals had been buried the week prior.
-Several natural and skier-triggered avalanches had slid on this persistent weak layer.
-When our test results showed the layer was stubborn to release, we transitioned for the descent.
-During our change-over, we spotted a giant crown along the top of both chutes, evidence of past serious avalanche activity.
+During our change-over, we spotted a giant crown along the chute’s top, evidence of past avalanche activity.
 It was clear the guts would be icy and littered with death cookies but the trim lines on both sides of the slidepath were untouched.
-The area hadn’t been skied yet (a perk of cutting your own uptrack) so we dove right into the first of the McGill Main Chutes.
+The area hadn’t been skied yet (a perk of cutting your uptrack) so we dove right into the first of the McGill Main Chutes.

 skier descending the mcgill main chute in poor visibility